 4. Examine relationships between animal production systems and animal uses and products for the purpose of improving consumer and societal acceptance.
-New knowledge gained, new services and products developed and a safer, more wholesome food supply output/outcome indicators for this performance goal.
+New knowledge gained, new services and products developed and a safer, more wholesome food supply will be the output/outcome indicators for this performance goal.

-Research will focus on developing a better understanding of the following topics.
-Adequately addressing these topics is considered key to successfully reaching the performance goals.
+Research will focus on developing a better understanding of the following subjects.
+Adequately addressing these subjects is considered key to successfully reaching the performance goals.

-► The Reproductive Performance of Livestock, Poultry, Fish and Other Animals
+The Reproductive Performance of livestock, poultry, fish and other animals